Ibrahimpatnam, Ranga Reddy district

 Ibrahimpatnam is a suburb of Hyderabad in Ranga Reddy district of the Indian state of Telangana.
+Offices of many IT companies are located around Ibrahimpatnam.
 It is located in Ibrahimpatnam mandal of Ibrahimpatnam revenue division.

+The suburb is named after Ibrahim Qutb Shah who had built a lake known as Ibrahim Cheruvu.
+The settlement that grew around the lake came to be known as Ibrahimpatnam.

 Geography

 Ibrahimpatnam is located at 16.5811°N 77.7489°E and at an altitude of 373 m.

 Transport

 Malakpet railway station is the nearest station to the town, located at a distance of 25 km.
 It is under the administration of Malakpet railway division of South Central Railway zone.
 TSRTC operates city buses from Ibrahimpatnam to various places.

 Politics

-Manchireddy Kishan Reddy is the current Member of Legislative Assembly from the area.
+Malreddy Ranga Reddy is the current Member of Legislative Assembly from the area.